matthieuauger/gatsby-theme-meetup/README.md

    };
    ```

-4. **Edit the content in your code editor.
+4. **Edit the copied markdown files in your code editor.
 Beware not to change the _type_ field at the top of the markdown files.**

 :point_up: **Beware, when updating your gatsby-config.js file, you must stop and start again `gatsby develop` so it can source the new configuration** :point_up: